whydnct/fdf_docs/libs/minilibx/prototypes.md

 ## Introduction

-MiniLibX is a tiny graphics library which allows you to do the most basic things for rendering something.
-This can vary from making a copy of Wolfenstein, to presenting complicated data in a simple form.

-It is truly recommended to catch up on bitwise operands if you have no clue what they are.

 ## Initialization functions

 These are the standard functions that are almost always required to even start using MiniLibX.

 ### mlx_init